Invited International Distinguished Visitor Fund

 Value: Up to $5,000

-Funding for the Humanities and Social Sciences (HSS) Research Grant program is made available through the annual SSHRC Institutional Award.
+Funding for the Humanities and Social Sciences (HSS) Research Grant program is made available through the SSHRC Institutional Explore and Exchange Grants.
 This award is specifically designed to promote research in the Humanities and Social Sciences (HSS).

 Hampton Fund Programs